-Dr. Iris Lafferty discusses Ashford University's Bachelor of Arts in Instructional Design, which she oversees as the program’s Chair.
+Dr. Iris Lafferty discusses Ashford University's Bachelor of Arts in Instructional Design.
 Dr. Lafferty holds two Master's degrees and a Doctorate in Education from Harvard University, and a Bachelor's degree in Psychology from University of California, San Diego.
 Read her full bio.

 Chart your future.
 With your Bachelor of Arts in Instructional Design from Ashford University, you will synthesize learning theory with models for instructional design.
 Create and deliver high-tech instruction for e-learning in online environments.